julyanghar/SENTINEL/README.md

 ## 📝 Citation

-If you find our model/code/data/paper helpful, please consider cite our papers 📝 and star us ⭐️！
+If you find our model/code/data/paper helpful, please consider citing our papers 📝 and starring us ⭐️！

 ```bibtex
 @article{peng2025mitigating,